Home > Home Organization > Home Organization Tips > What to Do with Your Belongings After Decluttering

 Reuse or Dispose of Items

-If donating or selling decluttered stuff isn’t on the table, you may need to throw your items away.
-Fortunately, there are a few different options for recycling items if you don’t want to dispose of items traditionally!
+If donating or selling household items isn’t on the table—whether they’re things you don’t want to spend the time selling or items that can be repurposed—you may need to recycle or throw them away.
+Fortunately, there are a few different options for recycling your old belongings if you don’t want to dispose of items traditionally!

 Repurpose

-Another way you can recycle items is to repurpose them so they can have a new life!
+Another way you can recycle items is to repurpose them, so they can have a new life!
 There are endless DIY projects out there for your decluttered items.
-From reupholstering furniture and crafting home decor to painting dressers and cabinets, there are tons of possibilities when you decide to repurpose something!
+From upcycling and repurposing furniture and crafting home decor to painting dressers and cabinets, there are tons of possibilities when you decide to repurpose your items!

 Throw Away

-If you’re decluttering and find that you have heavily worn or broken items, it may be best to throw them away.
-As you go through items, ensure that they can’t be donated, recycled, or repurposed first.
+If you’re decluttering and find you have heavily worn or broken items, it may be best to throw them away.
+As you go through items, ensure they can’t be recycled, donated, or repurposed first.
 Many household items like glassware, knives, picture frames, sewing machines, and more can’t be recycled.
+Contact your local waste management services to ensure the items you put in the trash, like furniture or appliances, can be disposed of.

 Have items you’ve decluttered but don’t want to get rid of?
 Keep your home organized and clutter-free by storing unused items!
 Extra Space Storage has secure self storage facilities located across the U.S. that can help.
 Find a storage unit near you!